 Throughout 2016, I’ve been trying to respond to artwork about landscape in more ways than simply essays.
 I found that in trying convey work that I liked, there was only so far I could go with conventional journalistic and essay writing.
-At the tail-end of each response article, I’ve been sneaking in a poem about … Continue reading Responses: Poems On Landscape and Melancholy
+At the tail-end of each response article, I’ve been sneaking in a poem about the work and its themes so thought it would be … Continue reading Responses: Poems On Landscape and Melancholy

 The sculptor Henry Moore saw a stark link between the rock that was both his material and inspiration, and the grazing calmness of sheep.
-The animals stand out in the landscape in the same, oblique way, providing an aesthetic of both fitting in and being anomalous; they litter the vista in a way that is … Continue reading Responses: Henry Moore’s Sheep Sketchbook (1980).
+The animals stand out in the landscape in the same, oblique way, providing an aesthetic of both fitting in and being anomalous; they litter the vista in a way that is puzzling and warmly mysterious.
+Roger Deakin saw this relationship himself … Continue reading Responses: Henry Moore’s Sheep Sketchbook (1980).